-Here are a handful of the success stories people like you’ve made possible by supporting this affordable housing ministry with financial gifts or by volunteering time.
+Here are a handful of the thousands of success stories people like you’ve made possible by supporting this affordable housing ministry with financial gifts or by volunteering time.
 If you would like to contribute to more success stories like these, click here to give.

 When little K’Hairi climbed upon Santa’s lap each Christmas, he didn’t ask for toys or even for his sickle-cell anemia to be cured.
 He only asked for his mom, an Army veteran, to have a decent place to live.
 It proved too great a request for Santa Claus but not for Fuller Center volunteers.
 She now owns an affordable home and can better care for K’Hairi.